This vegan lemon cake with velvety lemon buttercream frosting is moist and fluffy and will make all your lemon cake dreams come true!

 - Remove the cakes from the pans and place onto a wire cooling rack to cool completely before frosting.

-- Prepare your frosting by placing the powdered sugar, vegan butter, lemon juice and lemon extract into the bowl of an electric mixer.
+- Prepare your frosting by placing the powdered sugar, vegan butter and lemon extract and lemon juice* into the bowl of an electric mixer.
 Start off at slow speed, gradually increasing speed until thick and smooth.
-If your frosting is too thin, add more powdered sugar, if it’s too thick, add a drop more lemon juice until you get the right consistency.

 - Frost the cooled cakes and decorate with lemon zest.

-*This cake recipe can also be made in 9-inch cake pans with no other changes.
-The layers will be slightly thinner, but still perfect!
-The cooking time will be the same.
+- This cake recipe can also be made in 9-inch cake pans with no other changes.
+The layers will be slightly thinner, but perfect!
+The cooking time will be 25 minutes.